This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 1. Goal

-Group goal refers to the fundamental objective to keep communication among more than three people.
-The goal is essential to group communication because every group or team intends to achieve a goal.
-A goal is a purpose or objective toward which the group work is directed; therefore, all group members are aware of achieving that goal.
-Every group has its specific common goal or interdependent goal and the independent goal of the group members.
+A group goal is the fundamental objective of maintaining communication among more than three people.
+The goal is essential to group communication because every group or team aims to achieve it.
+A goal is a purpose or objective toward which the group’s work is directed; therefore, all group members are aware of achieving that goal.
+Every group has its specific common goal or interdependent goal, and the independent goal of the group members.
 The opinions of group members have selected the common goal.

 2. Members

-Group member seems another crucial component of the active group.
-At least three members can form a small group, and 18 is the maximum number to form it.
+Group member seems to be another crucial component of the active group.
+At least three members can form a small group, and the maximum is 18.
 As groups grow larger, individual satisfaction with and commitment to the group often decrease.
-A Group can not be formed without members, so every group must consist of some members.
+A Group cannot be formed without members, so every group must consist of at least one member.
 Members are the most important in forming groups; hence, they must follow some ethical principles in group communication.

 Ethical Principles of Group Members